Discover new ways to store your NFT collection

 Typically the type of wallet you should use should depend on the value of the NFT being stored on the wallet.
 If you have a small collection and have not spent a significant amount, a hot wallet will be perfectly suitable for security as long as you take care to protect your private key.
 The benefits of a hot wallet's ability to easily connect to platforms like OpenSea outweigh the cons when there is not a significant amount on the wallet to lose.

 If you have large amounts of crypto and very valuable NFTs stored in your wallet, you should consider purchasing a cold wallet that still gives you the ability to connect online.
 An example would be Ledger's cold storage wallet which gives you the security of a cold wallet but the accessibility of a hot wallet.
 This type of wallet will cost significantly more but will ensure the safety of your assets.

 Seed phrase vs. private key

 Your seed phrase, or recovery phrase, is a master password consisting of a group of words that unlocks your crypto wallet.
-Your unique seed phrase is generated when you first open a crypto account and you never want to share your seed phrase with anyone.
-You use your seed phrase to retrieve your account, not your private key, which you use to send or spend your crypto to just one address.
-Cracking seed phrases is nearly impossible.
-People can easily store and retrieve their private keys using a seed phrase.
-Although both allow someone to spend the funds in a specific wallet, seed phrases and private keys are not the same.
-A seed phrase can be used to generate private keys in crypto wallets.
-The essential point to remember is that your decision should be tailored to your personal financial needs, goals, and risk profile.
+Your unique seed phrase is generated when you first open a crypto account and you do not ever want to share your seed phrase with anyone.
+You use your seed phrase to retrieve your account, not your private key, which you use to send or spend your crypto.